intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 A generator function for creating distributed operations like the above `arange` example is possible as long as the information about the distributed aspect of the input tensor(s) is available.
 This could be handled by a dialect providing a dist-region and and so would not require a new tensor dialect.
 However, it is unclear how operations on the created tensors can be wrapped with such a dist-region without a type which contains the appropriate information.
 In particular interchanging distributed- (and maybe even device-)tensors across function boundaries requires additional information embeded in the type/argument.
 The same is true for device aspect.
 Basically the ptensor type removes the analysis burden if compute-follows-data is desired.

 Is the ptensor-type-less option possible with reasonable effort?

+### Operation classification options
+There are several aspects to consider and each approach has its pros and cons

+Classification
+* \+ in theory a single operation suffices and so the operation spec will be small
+* \+ easier to use when coming from numba
+* \- some late error checking
+* \- manual dispatch needed (potentially at various places)

+One Op per tensor-operation
+* \+ MLIR handles dispatch
+* \+ clearer syntax and documentation
+* \+ more early error checking (like type checking)
+* \- large spec, likely including code duplication
+* \- potentially more verbose code when coming from numba/Python

+In the end, the crucial question probably is if PTensor is to be positioned as a generic (parallel) tensor dialect or primarily as an entry point into MLIR from Python.
+Also, priorization of aspects of SW design practices play a role.

 ## Remarks
 - most of the __Dist__-unrelated work is planned independent of this in some form or another (elminating dependence on Python runtime, streamlining compile pipeline) or can be copied from existing passes in Plier.
 PTensor and its passes will provide a structured and re-usable context for them.